1971 Scottish soldiers' killings: Killings

 The inquest in August 1971 was not able to establish the exact sequence of events.
 It was established that all three were shot at very close range, probably in a line.
 All had been drinking, and Joseph was found to be severely intoxicated.
 The jury was told that the three were probably shot whilst relieving themselves beside the road.
 The coroner commented: "You may think that this was not only murder, but one of the vilest crimes ever heard of in living memory".
 The bodies were heaped on top of each other with two beer glasses lying nearby.
 After failing to return to their barracks by 18:30 the three were listed as AWOL.
 Their bodies were found by children at 21:30.

 Aftermath

-The day after the killings, British Home Secretary Reginald Maudling made a statement in the House of Commons in which he informed the house that security arrangements for off-duty soldiers were being reviewed and suggested that the aim of the killers was to provoke the security forces into reprisals.
+The day after the killings, British Home Secretary Reginald Maudling made a statement in the House of Commons in which he said that security arrangements for off-duty soldiers were being reviewed and suggested that the aim of the IRA was to provoke the British security forces into reprisals.
 He said:

 The battle now joined against the terrorists will be fought with the utmost vigour and determination.
 It is a battle against a small minority of armed and ruthless men whose strength lies not so much in their numbers as in their wickedness.